simonmichael/hledger/MANUAL.md

 ##### rules file directives

-Here are the available rules file directives.
-Directives should appear at the beginning of the file, before any account-assigning rules.
+Directives should appear at the beginning of the rules file, before any account-assigning rules.
 (Note directive parse errors may not be reported clearly, so check them for typos if you're getting unexpected results.)

 `account-field`